 Tutorial: User-Based Licensing

-Cloud Licensing with Sentinel LDK CL Service and Sentinel EMS
+Sentinel LDK Cloud Licensing (CL) with Sentinel EMS

 Looking for a powerful, centralized, role-based solution for handling all of your software protection, licensing, and entitlement needs?
 You've come to the right place!